|Course Descriptions||2014-15 Undergraduate|

 Students continue from ART 200 with emphasis on wheel-thrown forms, glaze mixing, kiln firing and studio management.
 Prerequisite: ART 200.
 Materials fee: $75.

-A continuation of ART 201, this course emphasizes composition, critical analysis and productive exploration through more extended studies in a variety of media.
-Prerequisite: ART 201.
-Materials fee: $75.
+A continuation of the concepts of ART 201, this course emphasizes composition and critical analysis when drawing the live subject.
+This productive exploration will involves extended studies in a variety of media.
+ART 201 recommended.
+Materials and model fee: $125.

 ART 302.
 PAINTING II 4 sh